ReinisV/snake-game-vue3-composition-api/README.md

 Fun features include the fact that the game is always fullscreen and adjusts to the width and height of the browser by becoming more compact.
 Try resizing while playing.

 Stuff I could still do:
-- figure out how to eject (or most likely write an app for ejecting) webpack config (could be done based on the dynamic webpack config stored by the cli)

 - write a backend app that can based on user-agent detect browser version and serve a custom build for the specific browser without including polyfills for others
 - - and configure webpack to build for different target browsers